raycar5/valv/README.md

 - Nice api for web animations
 - Tiny (10KB gzipped)

+## Naming

+Due to the extensive use of rx in this library I've opted for the following naming convention for the frequently used types:

+- Observables: observable\$
+- Subjects: \$subject\$
+- Observers: \$observer

 ## Guide

 Valv is all about controlling the flow of streams, whenever an event happens, it gets put into an observable and the job of the application is to build a pipeline with rxjs that turns that event into a UI update.